hanswillem/Tiny-OSC-VCV-Rack/README.md

-# Tiny OSC VCV Rack
+# Tiny OSC for VCV Rack

 TinyOSC is a minimal VCV Rack 2 plugin for receiving one OSC value from TouchDesigner and exposing it as CV.